-This assessment reports the status of the gopher and black-and-yellow rockfish complex (GBYR, Sebastes carnatus/Sebastes chrysomelas) resource as in U.S. waters off the coast of California south of Cape Mendocino (40°10' N. latitude) using data through 2018.
-Both gopher and black-and-yellow rockfishes are most abundant north of Point Conception (34°27' N. latitude) and are rare north of Point Arena (38°57' N. latitude).
+This assessment reports the status of the gopher and black-and-yellow rockfish complex (GBYR, Sebastes carnatus/Sebastes chrysomelas) resource in U.S. waters off the coast of California south of Cape Mendocino ($40^{\circ}10'$ N. latitude) using data through 2018.
+Both gopher and black-and-yellow rockfishes are most abundant north of Point Conception ($34^{\circ}27'$ N. latitude) and are uncommon north of Point Arena ($38^{\circ}57'$ N. latitude).
 The range of gopher rockfish extends into Baja California, but the black-and-yellow rockfish are rare south of Point Conception.

-105 Catches
+Catches

 Information on historical landings of GBYR are available back to 1916 (Table a).
 The recreational fleet began ramping up in the 1950s and has fluctuated over the the last 50 years (Figure a).
-The majority of gopher and black-and-yellow rockfish recreational landings are from north of Point Conception.
+The majority of GBYR recreational landings have been from north of Point Conception throughout the time period modeled.